-- 1. To find and compare the Pretest total mean scores of 1.
-Control group 2.
-Experimental group students with respect to gender - 2.
-To find and compare the Posttest total mean scores of 1.
-Control group 2.
-Experimental group students with respect to Gender.
+- 1. To find and compare the Pretest mean scores of 1.Control group 2.
+Experimental group students in Physics and Chemistry. - 2.
+To find and compare the Posttest mean scores of 1.Control group 2.
+Experimental group students in Physics and Chemistry.